willvieira/PhD/chapter1/README.md

 ## TODO

 -   [X] In `Test2` add different lines for each fixed value: 0.2, 0.5, 0.8
+-   [X] Use `expand.grid` to test all possible variation between parameters
+-   [X] Analyze the model response to each management practice separated
 -   [ ] Solve differential equation to equilibrium
--   [X] Use `expand.grid` to test all possible variation between parameters
 -   [ ] Sensitivity analysis of the parameters variation
+-   [ ] Interpret biologically the results